GalMunGral/galmungal.github.io/theoretical-minimum.md

 l Lots of other methods of lesser importance

 ### Input
-#### Picking
-Figuring out what interactors are “under” a given screen point l Determine if a point is “inside” a component l contains(int x, int y) l Is the point inside the bounding box of this component (uses local coordinate system of component)
+**Picking**: figuring out what interactors are under a given screen point.
 In the case of DOM
 ```js
 var element = document.elementFromPoint(x, y);
 ```